visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 Summary
 =========

 The Coronavirus disease 2019 (COVID-19) pandemic has presented unprecedented challenges to global healthcare systems, urgently calling for innovative diagnostic solutions.
 This repository introduces the source code and other supplementary materials of **FADCIL** system, a cutting-edge deep learning framework designed for rapid and accurate COVID-19 diagnosis from chest computed tomography (CT) images.
 By leveraging an architecture based on **YOLO** and **3D U-Net**, FADCIL excels in identifying and quantifying lung injuries attributable to COVID-19, distinguishing them from other pathologies.
 In the real-world clinical environment of The Hospital das Clínicas de São Paulo (`HCFMUSP`_), Brazil, FADCIL achieved a DICE coefficient above 0.82.
 FADCIL also enhances the reliability of COVID-19 assessment, empowering healthcare professionals to make informed decisions and effectively manage patient care.
-Thus, this paper outlines the FADCIL architecture and presents an in-depth analysis of quantitative and qualitative evaluation results derived from a novel dataset comprising over 1000 CT scans.
-Furthermore, we provide access to the FADCIL's source code for public use.
+Thus, this repository outlines the FADCIL source code, materials and presents an in-depth analysis of quantitative and qualitative evaluation results.

 Introduction